Herderin's approach is to use the best materials nature has to offer, and let nature speak for itself.

 Together, we are supporting Climate Beneficial™ cotton.
 Climate Beneficial™ cotton improves soil health and water holding capacity, building and measuring soil carbon, and reducing the use of synthetic chemistry.

 Food crops are rotated with cotton that include corn, wheat, garlic, onions and tomatoes.
-These transitions that we are making to cotton systems simultaneously affect food growing as well.
+These transitions for cotton systems simultaneously affect food growing as well.

 Other Materials